perfect-oblivion/action-service-responder/README.md

     /**
      * Store a new comment from the request for the given post.
      *
-     * @param  \App\Models\Post  $post
      * @param  \Illuminate\Http\Request  $request
      */
-    public function __invoke(Post $post, Request $request): Response {
+    public function __invoke(Request $request): Response
+    {
-        $data = StoreCommentService::call($post, $request->only(['body']));
+        $data = StoreCommentService::call($request->only(['body']));

         return $this->responder->withPayload($data)->respond();
     }
 }
 ```
-> Note, very often, this is as complicated as your actions (controllers) will need to be.
+> Note, very often, this is as complex as your actions (controllers) will need to be.
 The action receives the request, passes it to the appropriate service, then gives the service response to the responder to handle as it sees fit.
 Validation can be handled within the service's validator, which we will show in a moment.
 If you prefer not to use the service's validation, there's nothing stopping you from validating in your controller or using Laravel's form requests.

 **SERVICE**